‘You’ll just have time to scream… before it tears you apart!’

 According to interviews, Cohen once looked at the Chrysler Building and said, “That’d be the coolest place to have a nest.”
 This single thought was the idea that began the creation of this movie.

 David Carradine agreed to play Shepard even though he didn’t receive a script to read prior to his first day of working on the film.
 Bruce Willis apparently wanted to star in David Carradine’s role but wasn’t a known name at the time that Larry Cohen could depend on to be bankable.

-Q stands for Quetzalcoatl, a winged-serpent that was once worshiped by the Aztecs.
+Q stands for Quetzalcoatl, a winged serpent that was once worshipped by the Aztecs.
 In 1982 New York someone has been performing ritual sacrifices, flaying victims of their skin.
 As a result, Q has flown all the way to the city and has taken residence in the iconic Chrysler Building.
 She’s also laid an egg, from which a baby Q will soon emerge.

 Apparently, it’s next to impossible to surprise a New Yorker as living in the city means that you’ve seen it all.
 And that certainly seems to be the case in this film because no one in New York seems to notice that there’s a winged serpent flying above the skyscrapers.

 Somehow, Q manages to snatch up all sorts of people without anyone noticing.
 When Q beheads a window washer, Detectives Shepard (David Carradine) and Powell (Richard Roundtree) aren’t particularly concerned by the fact that they can’t find the man’s head.
 Shepard just shrugs and says the head will turn up eventually.